We’ve gained a good understanding of assignment as a tool in modeling, as well

 being accumulated.
 In contrast, the filter in the second program cannot do any

-has constructed a complete list of the
+testing until enumerate-interval has constructed a complete list of the

 numbers in the interval.
 The filter generates another list, which in turn is

-before being collapsed to form a sum.
+passed to accumulate before being collapsed to form a sum.
 Such large

 intermediate storage is not needed by the first program, which we can think of